University is your best career move – it will give you the opportunity to get a better job, earn more money and reach your full potential.

 At Birmingham City University, we've been launching careers since 1843, and we're dedicated to ensuring our students develop the skills employers need.

-Six months after graduating, 90 per cent of our 2013 graduates had found employment.
-(Destinations Survey 2012/13)
+Six months after graduating, 92 per cent of our graduates were in employment or further study.
+(DLHE survey 2013/14)

 Gain an advantage